Are you being sued for defamation? Searching for a solid defense? Wondering what to do if you’ve been defamed? We’ve got you covered.

 Internet Defamation Defense #3: Hyperbole and Fair Comment

-Hyperbole is when a statement cannot reasonably be interpreted as stating or implying actual facts given the extreme, rhetorical, or figurative language used.
+How does hyperbole relate to defamation?
+Well hyperbole is when a statement cannot reasonably be interpreted as stating or implying actual facts given the extreme, rhetorical, or figurative language used.
 Fair comment is generally considered someone’s right to criticize someone and state their own subjective opinion.

 For example, if someone posted on Twitter and said, “Dr. Smith is a blood-sucking vampire,” and Dr. Smith sued the publisher for defamation, the judge may look at the tweet and view it as ridiculous rather than defamatory.
 I mean, who really is going to believe he’s a vampire anyways?